-According to John, this conversation in the closing hours of Jesus' life was the start of that remarkable theological development.
-In fact it is hard to see how that dramatic transformation in the disciples' understanding could have occurred without such last minute teaching on Jesus' part to catalyse it.
+But as we stand at this point in the Gospel narrative we are on a momentous threshold.
+A great revolution is going to take place in this respect.
 On the evening of his departure, Jesus introduces the Holy Spirit to his disciples in a radically new and much more central way.
 No longer was he a something.
 He was a Someone, a distinct Person in his own right, with a most distinct role in their lives.
 Nothing makes that clearer than the name Jesus coins for him, 'the Counsellor'.

 The Greek word behind that title is parakletos, which literally means someone who is called in to assist.
 In the ancient world, the word was most commonly used in a legal context.
 If you were brought to trial your parakletos might be your lawyer.
 Or he might be a witness in your defence, or possibly just a friend who had come along to give you moral support in court.
-It is because of these judicial connotations that translators have sometimes rendered the word 'Advocate'.
-But in fact the assistance which a parakletos provided was not necessarily limited to a legal sphere.
-It could be practically any kind of service rendered.
-Since there doesn't seem to be any legal connotation in John's use of the word here, I suspect that it would have been better to translate it simply as 'Helper', rather than use this more formal and specific word 'Counsellor'.
-One thing is clear though, however you translate it.
-No matter how diverse the word parakletos may have been in its original application, a parakletos is always a person, never a thing.

-John, in fact, goes out of his way to emphasize that fact by his conspicuous use of masculine pronouns in this text.
+Whatever specific role such a 'counsellor' fulfilled, however, one thing is self-evident.
+A parakletos was always a person, never a thing.
+John, in fact, goes out of his way to emphasise that fact by his conspicuous use of masculine pronouns in this text.
 Although it is difficult for us to see it in translation, there is a very good example in verse 26.
 John uses a very emphatic (and grammatically unnecessary) masculine pronoun in that verse: 'He will teach you all things.'
 It is as if, by his defiance of normal grammatical convention, John wants to say to us: 'Look, "Spirit" may be neuter in Greek vocabulary, but he is personal in Christian experience-A "he" not an "it".'

-Hence the source of our religious consolation in times of deep sorrow and loss is not an abstract doctrine, nor even a divine influence; but a concrete Person-a Friend, a Counsellor; a Helper.
-It is vital we realize that.
+It is vital we realise that.
 For today in spite of the huge amount of attention that is given to the Holy Spirit in some respects, I am not at all sure that our interest always treats the personality of the Holy Spirit as seriously as it ought to do.

 Quite often today the central idea in people's minds when they talk about the Holy Spirit is 'power'.
 That is of course a word that you certainly come across in the New Testament.
 But it has dangers.
 For 'power' suggests a kind of divine electricity, something impersonal which, perhaps, we can tap at will and make use of.
 The book of Acts tells the story of someone called Simon Magus who seems to have made precisely that mistake.
 He thought of the Holy Spirit in just that way and was rebuked for it.
 For the fact is that we cannot use the Holy Spirit.
-If we understood the personal nature of the Spirit more fully we would realize why it is impossible.
+If we understood the personal nature of the Spirit more fully we would realise why it is impossible.
 My old colleague, Gottfried Osei-Mensah, once used a splendid illustration in this regard.
 He said, 'Suppose someone sent you an explosive bomb through the mail.
 You would have to decide how you were going to dispose of it.
 Suppose on the other hand, an African dictator were to come to visit you at your house, it's much more likely he would decide how to dispose of you!'